CYDIPLO (European Cyber Diplomacy)

 - combine academic and practitioner perspectives on cyberdiplomacy through stakeholder events in global cyberdiplomacy hubs.

 Drawing on perspectives from computer science, political science, law, and behavioural science, CYDIPLO explores a variety of questions on cyberdiplomacy implementation across various actors and key areas.
-It also explores the major cyberdiplomacy challenges and the core diplomatic instruments applied to tackle them.

 - 25-26 MARCH 2021.
 Conceptualising Cyber Diplomacy